WPTravelteam/wp-travel/readme.txt

 The best choice for a Travel Agency, Tour Operator or Destination Management Company, wanting to manage packages more efficiently & increase sales.

 == Description ==
 "WP Travel" is the best choice for a Travel Agency, Tour Operator or Destination Management Company, wanting to manage packages more efficiently & increase sales.
 It's scalable, powerful, easy to use plugin for WordPress to manage packages and booking.
 Make a decision to enhance your travel site with powerful features with our simple plugin.
+WP Travel is scalable, powerful and probably, the easiest plugin available in WordPress to manage packages and booking

 * Check detail info at ["wptravel.io"](http://wptravel.io/) by WEN Solution.
 * Checkout ["Demo"](http://wptravel.io/demo).